Deploy with NGINX Plus Ingress Controller

 Note:

-NGINX Plus Ingress Controller v2.2+ is required to deploy via Helm and integrate with NGINX Service Mesh.
+NGINX Plus Ingress Controller v2.2+ or NGINX OSS Ingress Controller v3.0+ is required to deploy via Helm and integrate with NGINX Service Mesh.

 to true